abdullahHatem02/ay-haga-Pharmacy/README.md

 Adhering to the Prettier code formatter for JavaScript.
 This project was built by utilizing a modern JavaScript ES6+ style in our code, combined with React functional components and Redux for state management.
 This approach reflects a preference for a scalable and efficient web application development.
 It features arrow functions, template literals, and React hooks like useState and useEffect, along with Redux's useDispatch and useSelector for state management.
 The project code demonstrates a structured and modular component architecture, as seen in the various component and action imports.
 Additionally, Next.js features were incorporated, such as optimized image handling, client-side directives and file path aliases to maintain an organized and effective development process.

+CODE reviews -- camelCase for JS & kebab-case for css & PascalCase for components

 ## Screenshots

 (Include a few screenshots or a video link showcasing the system.)